kohitkakde/kohitkakde/README.md

 - 👋 Hi, I’m kohit kakde.
 - 👀 I’m interested in data analysis.
 - 🌱 I’m currently searching for implementation.
-- 💞️ I’m looking to collaborate with anyone who is same passionate as me for building projects and learning.
+- 💞️ I’m looking to collaborate with anyone as passionate as me for building projects and learning.
 - 📫 How to reach me LinkedIn(www.linkedin.com/in/kohit-kakde-1949b1226).
 - ⚡ Fun fact:1) 2,500,000,000,000,000,000 Bytes of data are created every day.
                2) Raw data are dirty but insight👀 are fruitful 😄.